Polkalokr (LKR) Price Tops $0.0551

 According to CryptoCompare, “Lokr is a cryptocurrency payment platform based on DOT.
 The LKR token powers the entire LokR ecosystem. “

-It is usually not presently possible to purchase alternative cryptocurrencies such as Polkalokr directly using U.S. dollars.
-Investors seeking to acquire Polkalokr should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Polkalokr using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Polkalokr directly using U.S. dollars.
+Investors seeking to trade Polkalokr should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Polkalokr using one of the exchanges listed above.

 Receive News & Updates for Polkalokr Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Polkalokr and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.